-Dr. Dickman and Dr. Sethre have a special interest, and specialized training, in health care psychology.
+Dr. Dickman has a special interest, and specialized training, in health care psychology.
 This is a relatively new specialty in the field of psychology.
 Health care psychologists have specialized education and experience for helping people with medical problems that have some sort of psychological, behavioral, alcohol/drug abuse or dependency, or medical factors – or a combination of some of these factors.

 Health care psychologists have the following specialized skills:

 - understanding of the relationships between emotional, cognitive/thinking, behavioral, social and biological/medical factors that contribute to both medical problems and improved health.

 - resources to help people with complex medical and mental health problems make changes to help them feel and do better.

 - resources to help people at risk for developing chronic and severe medical problems take better care of themselves, and to reduce their risk for developing these medical conditions.

 - helping people develop, and maintain, healthy lifestyles.